DTel-HQ/dtel/Useful Numbers.md

 # Useful numbers
-Here, we listed some useful numbers.
-Please do not abuse dialing or you could get blacklisted.
+We have listed some useful numbers that may help you out or may be fun.
+Please **don't** abuse dialling on these numbers, or you **could** get blacklisted.

 ## Emergency
 Use the Customer Service `*611` to report raids, or any *other* problems you have with DiscordTel.
 Click [here](http://discordtel.readthedocs.io/en/latest/In%20case%20of%20Emergency/) for details.